facebookarchive/Facebook-For-OpenCart/FAQ.md

     - No, we do not support installation via vQmod.
 The mode of plugin installation is via the OpenCart Extension Installer and OpenCart Events (for OpenCart 2.3.x to 3.x.x and above) or OCMOD (for OpenCart 2.0.x to 2.2.x).

 2. I am getting "Directory containing files to be uploaded could not be found!" error when I am installing the plugin zip file on OpenCart.
     - If you are creating the plugin zip file manually (i.e. downloading from GitHub and manually compressing the files), please ensure that there is no additional top level folders inside the plugin zip file.
-This means that when compressing the files into a zip file, there should not be any other folders other than the 'upload' folder.
-[Screenshot](https://drive.google.com/file/d/1bld3AYjB2JXyveM1uRbJ-Jqw26ZTaxQ_/view?usp=sharing)
+This means that when compressing the files into a zip file, there should not be any other folders other than the `upload` folder.
+    - It is highly recommended that you download the packaged plugin zip files from [OpenCart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=32336) or [GitHub latest release](https://github.com/facebookincubator/Facebook-For-OpenCart/releases/latest).

 3. I am getting "Invalid file type" error when I am installing the plugin zip file to OpenCart.
     - Please ensure that the plugin zip file you are uploading ends with the file extension ```.ocmod.zip```.
 For example ```facebook_business.ocmod.zip```.
 Files that do not end with this file extension will cause the "Invalid file type" error when installing through OpenCart's Extension Installer.
 [Screenshot](https://drive.google.com/file/d/1RZjlW4SJvL6lDFupHtg944kkTrgx7ls3/view?usp=sharing)